caporaso-lab/developing-with-qiime2/book/parallel.rst

         strategy=None
     )

-Or, you can create it from a QIIME 2 config file
+Or, you can create it from a QIIME 2 config file.

 .. code-block:: Python